Skip to content

 • Whether the PowerShell syntax is correct (note the $env: prefix)

-• Whether the execution policy allows scripts (see "PowerShell Script Execution Policy Issue" above)
+• Whether the execution policy allows running scripts (see "Windows PowerShell script execution policy issue" above)

-6. Verify environment variables are loaded:
+6. Verify the environment variables are loaded:

 powershell